taufanAli65/SENTRY/README.md

 # SENTRY API

-This is a RESTful API for user authentication.
+This is a RESTful API for user authentication and item management.

 ## Prerequisites